-- Cue points are managed only using the LSM Remote Panel. - Cue points are stored in the LSM Remote RAM memory, so they can be used only locally on the LSM Remote and are lost whenever Multicam is stopped. - During local clip copy, the cue points associated to the clip are also copied. - During remote clip copy, the cue points associated to the clip are not copied. - During clip creation, all cue points existing on the record train between Protect IN and Protect OUT points are stored along with the clip in Multicam. - A maximum of 32 cue points can be stored per clip: - If more than 32 cue points are defined on the portion of the train being clipped, only the last defined 32 cue points are copied to the clip. - When a clip has 32 cue points defined, additional cue points delete the oldest ones.

-- When a clip or a record train is loaded, the Mark key color on the LSM Remote is: - Off: No cue points are defined. - Green: At least one cue point is defined. - Red: The PGM is located exactly on a cue point.
+- Cue points are assigned to an LSM Remote and stored on the EVS server RAM memory as long as a Multicam configuration is running.
+The cue points created on a Remote Panel therefore remain available during the whole session on this Remote Panel even if you change the number of Remote Panels in the main menu. - During local clip copy, the cue points associated to the clip are also copied. - During remote clip copy, the cue points associated to the clip are not copied. - During clip creation, all cue points existing on the record train between Protect IN and Protect OUT points are stored along with the clip in Multicam. - A maximum of 32 cue points can be stored per clip: - If more than 32 cue points are defined on the portion of the train being clipped, only the last defined 32 cue points are copied to the clip. - When a clip has 32 cue points defined, additional cue points delete the oldest ones. - When a clip or a record train is loaded, the Mark key color on the LSM Remote is: - Off: No cue points are defined. - Green: At least one cue point is defined. - Red: The PGM is located exactly on a cue point.